A progressive micro frontends framework - Fronts

 Notes

-The mainstream front-end frameworks are still React, Vue and Angular.
-When a micro frontend uses one of them, it is recommended to use Fronts’ built-in packages, such as fronts-react
+The mainstream front-end frameworks are still React, Vue, and Angular.
+When a micro frontend uses one of them, it is recommended to use Fronts’ built-in packages, such as fronts-react, fronts-vue, and fronts-ng.
+For other frameworks, or no framework, use fronts.

-Fronts does not have full version control suite support and currently only supports self-built registry server.
+Fronts does not yet provide a full version-control suite and currently only supports a self-hosted registry server.

 Conclusion

-The front-end architecture based on Fronts, Monorepo, and TypeScript will significantly improve codebase management, type safety, business development and delivery efficiency, and enable multiple combination of product business capabilities, high reuse and consistency of business code, and diversity of application types.
+An architecture based on Fronts, Monorepo, and TypeScript can improve codebase management, type safety, business development, and delivery efficiency.
+It can also enable multiple combinations of product capabilities, higher business-code reuse, stronger consistency, and more diverse application types.

-With a general module concept based on Module Federation, Fronts tries to solve the main problems of micro frontends in a more targeted and systematic way, such as cross-framework, dependency sharing, dependency management, version control, compatibility with multiple runtime containers and patterns, etc.
+With a general module concept based on Module Federation, Fronts tries to solve micro frontend problems in a targeted and systematic way: cross-framework integration, dependency sharing, dependency management, version control, and compatibility with multiple runtime containers and patterns.